OWNER’S MANUAL

 unless otherwise specified.
 You can hear these stations

 throughout North America.
-However, reception varies based on the
+However, reception varies based

 season, time of day, and a number of other conditions.